Stocks tumble on recession fears, with the S&P 500 nearing a bear market

 The Dow Jones Industrial Average shed 221 points, or 0.7%, to 31,268 in early trading, while the S&P 500 dropped 0.3%.
 The tech-heavy Nasdaq Composite index fell 0.7%.

-Wall Street is increasingly worried about the potential for a downturn given the headwinds of the highest inflation in 40 years with rising interest rates, with the Federal Reserve boosting rates in the aim of dampening rising costs.
-But that could create a bumpy landing — even a recession — if too aggressive, causing economic growth to halt.
-Grim quarterly earnings reports from retailers such as Target and Walmart this week have fueled investors' concerns about the issue.
+Wall Street is increasingly worried about the potential for a downturn in the face of headwinds including the stiffest inflation in 40 years and rising interest rates.
+Tightening monetary policy could create a bumpy landing — and even a recession — causing economic growth to slow.
+Grim quarterly earnings reports from retailers such as Target and Walmart this week have fueled investors' concerns.

 "It's a gloomy morning as stocks tumble pretty much everywhere on the planet," Adam Crisafulli, president of investment advisory firm Vital Knowledge said in a research note.
 "The Walmart/Target blow-ups cast an extremely negative pale over the tape, kicking over the modest stability witnessed in markets Thurs-Tues."

-The stock market's skid has pulled the S&P 500 close to what's known as a bear market, which is a term used by Wall Street when an index like the S&P 500, the Dow Jones Industrial Average, or even an individual stock, has fallen 20% or more from a recent high for a sustained period of time.
+The skid has put the S&P 500 on the cusp of a "bear market," which is when a stock index falls 20% or more from a recent high for a sustained period of time.

 Bear markets: How long do they last?